benjaminvichel/benjaminvichel/README.md

 📚 I'm currently Learning HTML, Css and JavaScript to become a fullstack developer!

-**I'm deeply passionate** about immersing myself in the world of technology, **constantly seeking out new languages and frameworks to master**.
+**Passionate** about immersing myself in the world of technology, **constantly seeking out new languages and frameworks to master**.
 There's nothing quite like the thrill of diving into a new project, applying my knowledge, and witnessing my creations come to life.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height=150 align="center" src="https://github-readme-stats-gamma-eight-55.vercel.app/api?username=benjaminvichel&show_icons=true&include_all_commits=true&count_private=true" />